loopandlearn/loopfollowdocs/docs/index.md

 ## *LoopFollow*

-*LoopFollow* is an open-source DIY (do-it-yourself) iPhone, iPad or Mac app that displays information from multiple other apps and provide custom alerts for a person with diabetes into a single easy-to-use interface.
+*LoopFollow* is an open-source DIY (do-it-yourself) app that displays information for a person with diabetes in an easy-to-use interface.
+It combines information from multiple other apps and provides custom alerts.
+It runs on iPhone, iPad or Mac devices.
 With newer versions, some remote control features are available for the *Loop* and *Trio* apps.

 *LoopFollow* was created because using different apps as a parent or caregiver of a person with diabetes can be cumbersome.
-Add in the extra details from looping with an Open Source Automated Insulin Delivery (OS AID) app and it can be a challenge flipping back and forth between various sources of information.
+Add in the extra details from looping with an Open Source Automated Insulin Delivery (OS AID) app and flipping back and forth between various sources of information can be a challenge.
 Many loopers use *LoopFollow* for themselves because of the flexible (and loud) alarm options.

 *LoopFollow*: